rizer.plasma.equations#

 Notes

-The electron thermal velocity is defined as the mean of the magnitude of the electron velocity [WikiThermalVelocity].
+The electron thermal velocity (or mean speed) is the expected value of the electron speed distribution [WikiThermalVelocity].

 Return the electrical conductivity \(\sigma\) for a weakly ionized plasma.